 Professor Lawrence Krauss on Space, Time, and Gravitational Waves @ Conway Hall

 Lawrence Krauss is Foundation Professor of the School of Earth and Space Exploration at Arizona State University and director of its Origins Project, as well as a prolific author and communicator of science.
-In his first public lecture since last month’s announcement from the LIGO detector, Krauss spoke last night in London for the howto: academy on the topic of ‘Space, Time, and Gravitational Waves’.
+In his first public lecture since last month’s announcement of the detection of gravitational waves at the LIGO detector, Krauss spoke last night in London for the howto: academy on the topic of ‘Space, Time, and Gravitational Waves’.
 Christy Cooney went along.

-Hold your hand at arms length above your head.
-Think of the patch of sky captured by the nail of your little finger (happily enough, roughly one square degree), and divide the area into 84 equal sections.
+Hold your hand at arms length above your head and consider the patch of sky captured by the nail of your little finger (happily enough, roughly one square degree).
+Then divide the area into 84 equal sections.
 Now get yourself some time on the Hubble Space Telescope and point it at one of those tiny sections for some few million seconds, gathering all the light that comes your way.
 You will get something like the image above.

 Spend some time staring at this picture, reflecting on the fact that it contains a few thousand galaxies, maybe even a civilisation or two, and try to convince yourself anew that the cold, rational world of science has nothing to offer those in search of the numinous.